Myrmecoman/abdomen_segmentation/README.md

 # abdomen_segmentation
-Abdomen segmentation project using a hand made UNET
+Abdomen segmentation project using 5 different models for comparisons.
+Le model along with their weights are available in the single_organ_segmentation folder.

 Dataset : https://www.synapse.org/#!Synapse:syn3193805/wiki/217789